fengalin/gstation-edit/README.md

 # Not supported yet
-- The following items in the program list's context menu: export and import a program, copy / paste, rename.
+- The following items in the program list's context menu: export and import a program, copy / paste.
 - Scale widgets display raw values.
 Actual units should be displayed instead (such as dB, ms, etc.)
-- Scale widgets will not get to their full range.
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.
 - Only firmware 2.0 is supported.
 If someone uses firmware 1.0, please contact